Business Owners

 Try this now: open ChatGPT and type "Write a short email to follow up with a customer who hasn't ordered in 60 days.
 Tone is friendly and direct.
 Keep it under 100 words."
 That task has zero sensitive data in it.
 The output will be useful in about 30 seconds.
 That's the category this tool is built for.

-Two things this article doesn't cover: how to actually use ChatGPT well for the tasks that are safe (most owners get generic output and give up before the privacy question even matters), and whether the paid business tier is worth the cost for your specific type of work.
+Two things this article doesn't cover: how to actually use ChatGPT well for the tasks that are safe, most owners get generic output and give up before the privacy question even matters, and whether the paid business tier is worth the cost for your specific type of work.
 Both are worth knowing before you build this into a regular workflow.
+That's what the guide is for.

 Related reading